 Take your kayak out for a paddle, bring along some fishing gear if you like, paddle, and cast around.
 Where does it “feel normal” to place your gear?
 Where does it “feel natural” to move your hands and body when you reach for something?

-These are the spots where you will want to attach rod holders, tethers, and other assorted gear.
+You will want to attach rod holders, tethers, and other assorted gear in these spots.

 Make a cardboard template of the baseplate, or bring the accessory out with you and a waterproof magic marker to mark the placement location.